 Dremel- Multi-Pro Cordless 7.2 Volt 2 Speed with charger.

-Scraping tools From my dentist for tarter removel.
+Scraping tools from my dentist for tarter removal.
 Assortment of curved scrapers

 Double ended angled scraper for under the gums

 CET tooth Brush and paste kit